 Test and Trace

-With the import facility being a one-shot deal, format the source document the best you can, get it into Kindle Create then inspect it for problems without doing any edits.
+The import facility is a one-shot deal, you can import a whole document, but not parts.
+Copy paste of partial text does not retain any useful formatting in Kindle Create.
+The best you can do is format the source document the best you can, get it into Kindle Create then inspect it page by page for problems without making any edits.
 This is a first pass.
-There may be issues that simply can’t be fixed in Kindle Create; best to go back to the source document (work on a copy, not the original) and iron out the problems there.
-That may mean alternative list formats, rendering tables as graphics, flattening image annotations onto the image and so on.
+A lot of issues simply can’t be fixed in Kindle Create; best go back to the source document (work on a copy, not the original) and iron out the problems there.
+That may mean changing list formats, rendering tables as graphics, flattening image annotations onto the image and so on.

-At that point, dump the first conversion you made and re-import the text into Kindle Create.
-If it all checks out without recreating the original problems – or creating new ones – in the layout, then you can do final formatting adjustments in Kindle Create to produce the finalised ebook for publishing.
-That’s at least a second pass.
+At that point, dump the first conversion you made and re-import the whole file into Kindle Create.
+Only when you fix all the import issues should you do formatting adjustments to produce the finalised e-book for publishing.
+That’s at least a two passes.
 You may need more.

 If this sounds like a painful, iterative process, it is.
 There is no substitute for repeated passes through your converted manuscript before you make any formatting changes in Kindle Create itself.
 There’s no way to merge converted versions to combine the best bits of several conversions into one.
-While you can copy-paste fresh text from an external source, it may not paste in a format consistent with the text already in the project file.
+Copy-paste will not preserve formatting from a source document in a Kindle Create project file.

 Crawling on the edge of a breakdown

 Lastly, Kindle Create can also run incredibly slowly.
-We gave up running it in a Windows virtual machine, only to find the performance almost as bad on a Windows 10 desktop with plenty of RAM, storage, graphics memory and a competent GPU.
+Even on a Windows 10 desktop with plenty of RAM, storage, graphics memory and a competent GPU.
 Whatever goes on under the hood soaks up a lot of processing cycles.
 It also insists on prompting you to save your work about every two minutes or so.
-That raises suspicions that it has, or had in some version, a tendency to crash frequently and not recover gracefully (or at all).
+That raises suspicions that it has, or had in some previous version, a tendency to crash frequently and not recover gracefully.
 When a program is that paranoid about losing work, you should be, too.

-Ultimately Kindle Create has to deal the limitations of the end output format.
+Ultimately Kindle Create has to deal the limitations of the end format.
 It could so this with a little more grace in the user interface which is slow, unintuitive and in some areas feels half-baked and incomplete.
-The inconsistency ruins some good ideas in a UI that is frustrating and time-consuming, all to produce a proprietary output format for Amazon’s benefit.
+Inconsistency ruins some good ideas in a program that is frustrating and time-consuming, all to produce a proprietary output format for Amazon’s benefit.
 It’s not a good user experience.

 But there is a light at the end of the tunnel.
-It belongs to a different piece of software called Sigil which will produce Kindle files AND regular EPUBS without the messy conversion through Word or PDF.
+Another piece of software called Sigil can produce Kindle files AND regular E-pubs without the messy conversion through Word or PDF.
 If Sigil is as good as the word on the street*, we’ll be ditching Kindle Create as soon as.
 RC